Student Travel Policy

 Appropriate Institutional Officer (AIO)

 At least one AIO must accompany students on any off-campus activity.
-The AIO is responsible for knowing the University Standard of Conduct and policies as outlined in this document.
+The AIO is responsible for knowing the university standard of conduct and policies as outlined in this document.
 The AIO must make clear to all participants the consequences or non-compliance, and the AIO must take appropriate action when aware that participants are in violation.
 All AIOs are trained regarding the sexual harassment policy and ADA guidelines.

 Assessment